ton-community/ton-docs/docs/develop/smart-contracts/messages.md

 ```

 Let's focus on `int_msg_info` for now.
 It starts with 1bit prefix `0`, then there are three 1-bit flags, namely whether Instant Hypercube Routing disabled (currently always true), whether message should be bounced if there are errors during it's processing, whether message itself is result of bounce.
-Then source and destination address is serialized, then value of the message and four integers related to message forwarding fees and time.
+Then source and destination addresss are serialized, followed by the value of the message and four integers related to message forwarding fees and time.

-If message is sent from the smart-contract, some of those fields will be rewritten to correct values.
+If a message is sent from the smart contract, some of those fields will be rewritten to the correct values.
 In particular, validator will rewrite `bounced`, `src`, `ihr_fee`, `fwd_fee`, `created_lt` and `created_at`.
 That means two things: first, another smart-contract during handling message may trust those fields (sender may not forge source address, `bounced` flag, etc); and second, that during serialization we may put to those fields any valid values (anyway those values will be overwritten).

 Straight-forward serialization of the message would be as follows: